 Notes: Variance contributions of the identified long-run supply shock at two frequency bands.
-The first row (Short run) corresponds to the range between 6 and 32 quarters, the second row (Long run) to the range between 80 quarters and $\infty$ .
-The notation used for the variables is the same as that introduced in Section I. 68 percent HPDI in brackets.
+The first row (Short run) corresponds to 6-32 quarters, and the second row (Long run) to 80 quarters and beyond.
+68 percent highest posterior density intervals are in brackets.
+Variable notation follows Section I.